-Do you rely on Windows Performance Monitor discover the root cause of production performance issues?
+Do you rely on Windows Performance Monitor discover the root cause of Windows performance monitoring issues?
 Are you still struggling with creating lots of performance monitors at once or simply need a way to automate the process?
 If so, this article is for you.

-In this article, you’ll learn how to configure Windows Performance Monitor by building XML performance monitoring templates to save yourself valuable time.
+In this article, you’ll learn how to do Windows Performance Monitoring by building XML performance monitoring templates to save yourself valuable time.

 Table of Contents